colemakdvorak/HPC-bite/README.md

 After a week of using my free time on Fortran 77, here are some features I miss from powerful modern languages:

-1) Generics

-I am primarily dealing with REAL type for now but lot of level 1 subroutines in BLAS are identical except for the type of input.
+1) Generics: I am primarily dealing with REAL type for now but lot of level 1 subroutines in BLAS are identical except for the type of input.
 Trying to rewrite the same thing for different type is prone to human errors and difficult if done manually.

-2) Modules

-I haven't figured out a way to properly organize separate subroutines and making them available in modular manner.
+2) Modules: I haven't figured out a way to properly organize separate subroutines and making them available in modular manner.

-3) Asserts

-Testing code feels hacky and weird without them.
+3) Asserts: Testing code feels hacky and weird without them.

 Some things I noticed are missing, but aren't killing me.

-1) Recursion

-I've learned that there's a way to hack recursion by adding an argument that represents a subroutine to a subroutine, and then make the subroutine invoke itself by passing itself as an argument.
+1) Recursion: I've learned that there's a way to hack recursion by adding an argument that represents a subroutine to a subroutine, and then make the subroutine invoke itself by passing itself as an argument.
 However, scope of most primitive numerical operations are well-defined and iterative, so there weren't a lot of "only if I had recursion" moments.

 ### BLAS